schmoelder/diss/doc/01_introduction/00_index.md

 Moreover, it provides no dedicated tools for process evaluation, parameter estimation, or optimization.

 % Approach
-To address these limitations, a modular framework for the efficient modeling, simulation and optimization of advanced chromatographic processes was developed for this work.
+To address these limitations, a modular framework for the efficient modeling, simulation, parameter estimation, and optimization of chromatographic processes was developed for this work.
 The framework implements a modular architecture where process configuration, simulation, evaluation, and optimization exist as independent components that can be developed, tested, and exchanged separately.
 This design enables flexible combination of physico-chemical models, numerical solvers, process configurations, and optimization algorithms.
 The software is implemented in an object-oriented paradigm in the programming language **Python**.